 House of Hope Shelter Services

-House of Hope provides shelter and services at 3 sites in Lowell, they include our main facility at 812 Merrimack Street, a smaller facility on Varnum Avenue and a co-shelter unit on Salem Street.
-Although different in size all three shelters share a commitment to treating families with dignity and respect and an expectation that they will engage our staff and contribute to creating a road map that will resolve their homelessness.
+House of Hope provides shelter and services at four sites in Lowell, including our main facilities at 812 Merrimack Street and 520 Fletcher Street, a smaller facility on Varnum Avenue and a co-shelter unit on Salem Street.
+Although different in size, all four shelters share a commitment to treating families with dignity and respect and an expectation that they will engage our staff and contribute to creating a road map that will resolve their homelessness.

 House of Hope